githeshuai/sg_software/README.md

 Your install location may differ depending on your linux flavor and system architecture.

+Note that on CentOS 7, SELinux is configured to be more restrictive by default and blocks the plugin's access to the files system.
+If you are running Gnome 3, you should see a notification about this when trying to use the plugin.
+You will need to add an exception for the plugin to run correctly.

 ### Verifying Installation

 Once the plugin is installed and you have restarted your browser, you should see the plugin listed in the browser